-Wall Street Mill Trail is a 2.4 mile moderately trafficked out and back trail located near Desert Center, CA that features beautiful wild flowers and is good for all skill levels.
+Wall Street Mill Trail is a 2.4 mile moderately trafficked out and back trail located near Desert Center, California that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.

 This was a very pleasant, easy hike.
 It's right next to the Barker (aka Big Horn) Dam trail (which I also recommend).
 It is interesting to see the relics and learn more about the history of the area.
 It is unfortunate to see that a few people are vandalizing or messing around with things and can't just leave them be.
 Some of the items shown in the posted photos are no longer there.
 Also, some of the photos were clearly taken from off-limits areas.